elastic/ecs/README.md

 # <a name="implementing-ecs"></a>Implementing ECS

-## Adhere to ECS
+## Guidelines

-The following rules apply if an event wants to adhere to ECS

 * The document MUST have the `@timestamp` field.
 * The [data type](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/mapping-types.html) defined for an ECS field MUST be used.
 * It SHOULD have the field `event.version` to define which version of ECS it uses.

-To make the most out of ECS as many fields as possible should be mapped to ECS.
+* As many fields as possible should be mapped to ECS.

-## Rules

-ECS follows the following writing and naming rules for the fields.
-The goal of these rules is to make the fields easy to remember and have a guide when new fields are added.

-Often events will contain additional fields besides ECS.
-These can follow the the same naming and writing rules but don't have to.

-**Writing**
+**Writing fields**

 * All fields must be lower case
+* Combine words using underscore
 * No special characters except `_`
-* Words are combined through underscore

-**Naming**
+**Naming fields**

-* Use present tense unless field describes historical information.
+* *Present tense.* Use present tense unless field describes historical information.
-* Use singular and plural names properly to reflect the field content.
+* *Singular or plural.* Use singular and plural names properly to reflect the field content.
 For example, use `requests_per_sec` rather than `request_per_sec`.
-* Organise the prefixes from general to specific to allow grouping fields into objects with a prefix like `host.*`.
+* *General to specific.* Organise the prefixes from general to specific to allow grouping fields into objects with a prefix like `host.*`.
-* Avoid stuttering of words.
+* *Avoid repetition.* Avoid stuttering of words.
 If part of the field name is already in the prefix, do not repeat it.
 Example: `host.host_ip` should be `host.ip`.
-* Fields must be prefixed except for the base fields.
+* *Use prefixes.* Fields must be prefixed except for the base fields.
 For example all `host` fields are prefixed with `host.`.
 See `dot` notation in FAQ for more details.
-* Do not use abbreviations (few exceptions like `ip` exist)
+* Do not use abbreviations.
+(A few exceptions like `ip` exist.)

-# <a name="about-ecs"></a>About ECS
+# <a name="about-ecs"></a>FAQ

-## Scope

-The Elastic Common Schema defines a common set of document fields (and their respective field names) to be used in event messages stored in Elasticsearch as part of any logging or metrics use case of the Elastic Stack, including IT operations analytics and security analytics.

-## Goals

-The ECS has the following goals:

-* Correlate data between metrics, logs and APM
-* Correlate data coming from the same machines / hosts
-* Correlate data coming from the same service

-Priority on which fields are added is based on these goals.

-## Benefits
+## What are the benefits of using ECS?

 The benefits to a user adopting these fields and names in their clusters are:

-- Ability to simply correlate data from different data sources
+* **Data correlation.** Ability to easily correlate data from the same or different sources, including:
+    * data from metrics, logs, and apm
+    * data from the same machines/hosts
+    * data from the same service
-- Improved ability to remember commonly used field names (since there is only a single set, not a set per data source)
+* **Ease of recall.** Improved ability to remember commonly used field names (because there is a single set, not a set per data source)
-- Improved ability to deduce unremembered field names (since the field naming follows a small number of rules with few exceptions)
+* **Ease of deduction.** Improved ability to deduce field names (because the field naming follows a small number of rules with few exceptions)
-- Ability to re-use analysis content (searches, visualizations, dashboards, alerts, reports, and ML jobs) across multiple data sources
+* **Reuse.** Ability to re-use analysis content (searches, visualizations, dashboards, alerts, reports, and ML jobs) across multiple data sources
-- Ability to use any future Elastic-provided analysis content in their environment without modifications
+* **Future proofing.** Ability to use any future Elastic-provided analysis content in your environment without modifications

-## FAQ
+## What if I have fields that conflict with ECS?

+The [rename processor](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/rename-processor.html) can help you resolve field conflicts.
+For example, imagine that you already have a field called "user," but ECS employs `user` as an object.
+You can use the rename processor on ingest time to rename your field to the matching ECS field.
+If your field does not match ECS, you can rename your field to `user.value` instead.

+## What if my events have additional fields?

+Events may contain fields in addition to ECS fields.
+These fields can follow the ECS naming and writing rules, but this is not a requirement.

-### Why is ECS using a dot nation instead of an underline notation?
+## Why does ECS use a dot notation instead of an underline notation?

-There are two common formats on how keys are formatted when ingesting data into Elasticsearch:
+There are two common key formats for ingesting data into Elasticsearch:

 * Dot notation: `user.firstname: Nicolas`, `user.lastname: Ruflin`
 * Underline notation: `user_firstname: Nicolas`, `user_lastname: Ruflin`

-In ECS the decision was made to use the dot notation and this entry is intended to share some background on this decision.
+For ECS we decided to use the dot notation.
+Here's some background on this decision.

-**What is the difference between the two notations?**
+### What is the difference between the two notations?

-When ingesting `user.firstname` and `user.lastname` it is identical to ingesting the following JSON:
+Ingesting `user.firstname` and `user.lastname` is identical to ingesting the following JSON:

 ```
 "user": {